 - Rail travel on The Ghan (1 night on train)

 - Standard Class rail travel on Australia's rail network

 - Two scenic rail journeys: Kuranda Scenic Railroad and the Katoomba Scenic Railroad

 - 10 meals including 2 breakfast, 5 lunches and 3 dinners

 - All drinks including beers, wines and spirits during your time on The Ghan

-- The Great Barrier Reef
+- Excursion to the Great Barrier Reef

 - The Great Ocean Road and the Blue Mountains

-- Philip Island
+- Visit Philip Island